r00t-3xp10it/hacking-material-books/bash/parsing_data_in_bash.md

 <br />

+      # replace 'team' by 'RedTeam' from stdout
       echo "Wellcome to SSA team" | sed 's/team/RedTeam/'

+      # replace 'will' in 2º line by 'will not' from stdout
       cat article | sed '2s/will/will not/'

+      # delete 2 line from stdout
       cat article | sed '2d'

+      # delete lines 2 and 3 from stdout
       cat article | sed '2,4d'

+      # delete 2º line from file
+      cat article | sed -i '2d'

+      # execute multiple sed commands
+      sed -e 's/this/that/; s/test/another/'

 <br />